Royals adjust September dates for potential Chiefs season opener

-KANSAS CITY, MO.
-(Royals Communications ) The four game series between the Kansas City Royals and Oakland Athletics scheduled for September 7 – 10, 2020 has been changed to accommodate the Kansas City Chiefs potentially opening at home at Arrowhead Stadium on Thursday September 10.
+KANSAS CITY, Mo.
+(KSNW) – The four game series between the Kansas City Royals and Oakland Athletics scheduled for September 7 – 10, 2020 has been changed to accommodate the Kansas City Chiefs potentially opening at home at Arrowhead Stadium on Thursday, September 10.

 Monday, September 7 – 7:05 pm CT, (no change)